damien67/WLED-SmartThings/README.md

 # WLED-SmartThings
 SmartThings Device handler for WLED

- - Copy all content of the device handler file into you ST IDE.
- - Add device through IDE
- - Setup IP and port in ST app (type port even though already there!!!)
- - Done

  - In the SmarThings IDE, go to “My device handlers”
  - Create new device handler
  - From Code
- - Paste the code
+ - Paste the code of the device handler file
  - Click Create, then save and Publish for me

 Then, click on “My devices”, and